djvill/APLS/doc/how-to-use/view-transcript.md

 {: .try-it }
 > On the `CB01interview3.eaf` <span class="apls-page">Transcript</span> page:
 >
+> 1. Click the _Layers_ tab.
 > 1. Select the <span class="layer">segment</span> layer.
-> 1. Click _export formatted ▼_.
+> 1. Click the _Export_ tab.
 > 1. Click _Praat TextGrid_.
 > 1. Open the TextGrid in Praat.
 >
-> Compared to the previous try-it, you should see two new tiers: a `segment - ` tier for each speaker.
+> Compared to the previous try-it, you should see two new tiers: a `segment - ` tier for each participant.
 > If you zoom in on an individual word, you should see that each of the segments has its own interval.
 >
 > {% include screengrab.html src="transcript/export-praat-3.png" %}